Window System Integration (WSI)

 These images and bindings have no effect on what memory is presented.

-Unlike images retrieved from vkGetSwapchainImagesKHR
+Unlike images retrieved from vkGetSwapchainImagesKHR, these images

 must be destroyed with vkDestroyImage.

-If an image is acquired successfully, vkAcquireNextImageKHR
+If an image is acquired successfully, vkAcquireNextImageKHR must

-either return VK_SUCCESS
+either return VK_SUCCESS or VK_SUBOPTIMAL_KHR.

-The implementation may return VK_SUBOPTIMAL_KHR
+The implementation may return VK_SUBOPTIMAL_KHR if the swapchain no

 longer matches the surface properties exactly, but can still be used for